ikechukwukalu/sanctumauthstarter/README.md

 }
 ```

 The `user_uuid` is used to create a `laravel-echo` channel that would listen to a laravel broadcast.
-Navigate to `auth/twofactor/{uuid}` to view the consoled `access_token` after uncommenting the route within the `web.php`.
+Navigate to `auth/twofactor/{email}/{uuid}` to view the generated `access_token` after uncommenting the route within the `web.php`.
 This view `resources/views/vendor/sanctumauthstarter/twofactor/auth.blade.php` contains a sample `javascript` that works it out.

 ``` js
 window.addEventListener('DOMContentLoaded',  () => {